BnF Museum: Overview

 Earlier printed catalogues of parts of the collection had been published.
 Pierre-Jean Mariette, urged by the comte de Caylus, published a selection of the royal carved hardstones as volume II of hisTraité des pierres gravées.

-Louis XIV of France, an acquisitive connoisseur, brought together the cabinet of curiosities of his uncle Gaston d'Orléans and acquired that of Hippolyte de Béthune, the nephew of Henri IV's minister Sully.
+Louis XIV, an acquisitive connoisseur, brought together the cabinet of curiosities of his uncle Gaston d'Orléans and acquired that of Hippolyte de Béthune, the nephew of Henri IV's minister Sully.
 In order to keep the collections closer at hand, he removed them from the old royal library in Paris to the Palace of Versailles.

 When Louis' great-grandson Louis XV had attained majority, the Cabinet was returned to Paris in 1724, to take up its present space in the royal library that was designed under the direction of Jules-Robert de Cotte, the son of Mansart's successor at the Bâtiments du Roi.
 In the Cabinet des Médailles, the medal-cabinet delivered in 1739 by the ébéniste du roi Antoine Gaudreau figures among the greatest pieces of French furniture.
 Other medal cabinets were delivered for Louis XIV by André-Charles Boulle.
 The cabinet also still houses its paintings by Boucher, Natoire and Van Loo.

 Following the French Revolution, a number of precious objects previously kept at the Treasury of Saint-Denis joined the collection of the Cabinet.

 The Cabinet des Médailles is considered the oldest museum in France.
-It is located in the former building of the Bibliothèque Nationale, 58 rue Richelieu, Paris I, and can be visited for free every afternoon (13:00–17:00), seven days a week.
+It is located in the former building of the Bibliothèque Nationale, 58 rue Richelieu, Paris II.